 As for the kit's four-blade propeller, the blades were removed and the

-remaining prop core was super-glued to a prop shaft made from the 0.080
+remaining prop dome was super-glued to a prop shaft made from the

 inch diameter wood stick from a cotton swab.
-By chucking the prop core
+By chucking the dome

-and shaft in a hand drill and using it like a lathe, I was able to shape
+and shaft in a hand drill and using it like a lathe, leaving a notch at

 | The clear plastic

 prop was then glued to a brass ship porthole which fit firmly onto the

 notch cut into the dome.
 The prop center was painted medium gray and

 the dome was

 The Impact Hobby

 decal sheet includes a straight red line to represent a red spiral